tabgab/opp_env_gui/README.md

 # OPP_ENV_GUI

 OPP_ENV_GUI is a graphical user interface for the opp_env command line tool.
 It provides an easy-to-use interface for installing OMNeT++, INET, and other tools with compatible versions.

 ## Features

 - Automatically populates dropdown menus with available versions from opp_env.
 - Updates compatible versions in other dropdowns based on the selected version in one dropdown.
-- Provides visual feedback on compatibility and installation status.
 - Allows selection of installation directory.
 - Executes opp_env install command with selected options.
 - Supports "NONE" option for INET and Other Tools.
 - Handles different output formats from the opp_env command.
 - Includes error handling and logging for troubleshooting.
+- Provides warning messages if trying to install without all necessary selections.
+- Use the Reset button to go back to the beginning of the selection process, and have access to all possible dropdown options.

 ## Prerequisites